April 2025

-The global hydrogen market size accounted for USD 262.13 billion in 2024 and is projected to reach around USD 556.56 billion by 2034, growing at a CAGR of 7.82% from 2024 to 2034.
+The global hydrogen market size accounted at USD 262.13 billion in 2024 and is projected to reach around USD 556.56 billion by 2034, growing at a CAGR of 7.82% from 2025 to 2034.
 The hydrogen market is driven by the growing demand for clean energy sources.

 Green hydrogen, or hydrogen derived from renewable resources, is a clean fuel that only releases water in fuel cells.
 It plays a crucial role in assisting nations and businesses in achieving their decarbonization goals and cutting greenhouse gas emissions, which is essential for addressing climate change.
 Numerous resources, including nuclear power, renewable energy sources, and natural gas, can be used to create it domestically.
 This variety of production techniques improves countries' energy security, lessening reliance on imported fossil fuels.